pingcap/docs/reference/tiflash/maintain.md

     alter table <db-name>.<table-name> set tiflash replica 0;
     ```

-2. To ensure TiFlash replicas of related tables are removed, see [View the Table Replication Progress](/reference/tiflash/use-tiflash.md#view-the-table-replication-progress).
+2. To ensure that the TiFlash replicas of these tables are removed, see [View the Table Replication Progress](/reference/tiflash/use-tiflash.md#view-the-table-replication-progress).
 If you cannot view the replication progress of the related tables, it means that the replicas are removed.

-3. Input the `store` command into [pd-ctl](/reference/tools/pd-control.md) (the binary file in `resources/bin` in the tidb-ansible directory) to view the `store id` of the TiFlash node.
+3. Input the `store` command into [pd-ctl](/reference/tools/pd-control.md) (the binary file is in `resources/bin` of the tidb-ansible directory) to view the `store id` of the TiFlash node.

 4. Input `store delete <store_id>` into `pd-ctl`.
 Here `<store_id>` refers to the `store id` in step 3.

-5. When the corresponding `store` of the node disappeared, or when `state_name` is changed to `Tomestone`, shutdown the TiFlash process.
+5. When the corresponding `store` of the node disappears, or when `state_name` is changed to `Tomestone`, stop the TiFlash process.

 > **Note:**
 >
-> If you don't cancel all tables replicated to TiFlash before all TiFlash nodes in a cluster stop running, you need to manually delete the replication rule in PD.
+> If you don't cancel all tables replicated to TiFlash before all TiFlash nodes stop running, you need to manually delete the replication rule in PD.
 Or you cannot successfully take the TiFlash node down.
 >
 > To manually delete the replication rule in PD, send the `DELETE` request `http://<pd_ip>:<pd_port>/pd/api/v1/config/rule/tiflash/<rule_id>`. `rule_id` refers to the `id` of the `rule` to be deleted.

 ## TiFlash troubleshooting

-This section describes some common questions of TiFlash, the reasons, and the solutions.
+This section describes some commonly encountered issues when using TiFlash, the reasons, and the solutions.

-### TiFlash replica is always in an unusable state
+### TiFlash replica is always unavailable

-This is because TiFlash is in the exception status caused by the configuration error or the environment problems.
-You can take the following steps to identify the problem component:
+This is because TiFlash is in an abnormal state caused by configuration errors or environment issues.
+Take the following steps to identify the faulty component:

 1. Check whether PD enables the `Placement Rules` feature (to enable the feature, see the step 2 of [Add a TiFlash component in an existing TiDB Cluster](/reference/tiflash/deploy.md#add-a-TiFlash-component-in-an-existing-TiDB-cluster):